Skip to content

 History

-The church was built on the site of Roman ruins and is dedicated to St Martin of Tours Much of the extant building is predominantly Victorian.
+The church was built on the site of Roman ruins and is dedicated to St Martin of Tours.
+The extant building is predominantly Victorian.
 This included the building of the tower (completed in 1862) and 220-foot spire (1867) by the architect Raphael Brandon.
 The work on this was in the correct Early English style, although his work elsewhere in the church was in the perpendicular style.
 The tower and spire are, according to Pevsner, "intentionally impressive" and loosely based on the Church of St Mary the Virgin, Ketton, in Rutland.
-Over one hundred thousand people visit Leicester Cathedral every year, primarily to see the tomb of King Richard III, the last English monarch to die in…
+Over one hundred thousand people visit Leicester Cathedral every year, primarily to see the tomb of King Richard III, the last English monarch to die in battle,…

 Sourced from Wikipedia under CC BY-SA 4.0.